 - Cut shrubbery and tree branches back away from your home’s exterior walls.

-- If your home has had problems with honey bees or other stinging pests in the past, make sure you remove all traces of honeycomb or hives.
-Pheromone scents that are left behind on these structures can attract newcomers, even if the hive has long since been abandoned.
+If your home has had problems with honey bees or other stinging pests in the past, make sure you remove all traces of honeycomb or hives.
+Pheromone scents left behind on these structures can attract newcomers, even if the hive has long since been abandoned.

 Call Hello Pest Control